Vedp9984/data_visualisation/my-website/README.md

 ## Project Structure

 ```
-my-website
+─ my-website
+    ├── css
+    │   └── styles.css
     ├── index.html
+    ├── js
+    │   └── main.js
     ├── pages
+    │   ├── data1.csv
+    │   ├── data2.csv
+    │   ├── data3.csv
     │   ├── visualization1.html
     │   ├── visualization2.html
     │   └── visualization3.html
-├── css
-│   └── styles.css
-├── js
-│   └── main.js
     └── README.md
 ```

 ## Files Description

 - **index.html**: The main homepage of the website.
-It contains links to the visualization pages and any other relevant content.
+It contains links to the visualization pages and any other relevant content.also this page is responsive will work properly in laptop large desktop and mobile phone of diffrent size.
 - **pages/visualization1.html**: The first visualization page, including content specific to the first visualization.
 - **pages/visualization2.html**: The second visualization page, including content specific to the second visualization.
 - **pages/visualization3.html**: The third visualization page, including content specific to the third visualization.